 No. When you click “What If,” you are simply viewing what your progress would look like if you were to change your major, catalog year, etc. Changes of this sort must be made in consultation with your advisor and by filing a petition at gpetition.uncc.edu.

-Can I save or print my audit or a "What If" audit?
+Can I print my audit or a "What If" audit?

 How current is the information in DegreeWorks?